verhas/javageci/CONFIGURATION.md

 setting all the configuration parameters that can be used by the generator.
 When the generator is attending to a source file reading it and then generating code it also reads the configuration from the `editor-fold` and from the annotations.
-A well designed generator will read and interpret the configuration key `xyz` if that appears in the `Config` class and is `String` type.
+A well-designed generator will read and interpret the configuration key `xyz` if that appears in the `Config` class and is `String` type.